lukeify/notes/PiHole on UniFi OS 3.md

 10. PiHole's web admin interface should now be accessible at [pi.hole/admin][10]—login using the password you set in the previous step.

 11. If you plan on using a fresh install of PiHole, you can skip this step.
-    Otherwise, if you plan to use PiHole's teleporter functionality to import a previous configuration, do that now.
+    Otherwise, if you plan to use PiHole's _Teleporter_ functionality to import a previous configuration, do that now.
     In the PiHole admin interface, navigate to _Settings_ → _Teleporter_, and restore your backed up `.tar.gz` file, choosing to restore whatever configuration options you'd like.

 12. Under _Settings_ → _DNS_, if it isn't already ticked, select "Permit all origins".